-- 5.3.246 There is a wide variety of trusts, ranging from large, nationally and internationally active organisations subject to a high degree of public interest and quasi-accountability, through trusts set up under testamentary arrangements, to small, local trusts funded by small, individual donations from local communities, serving local needs.
-It is important, in putting proportionate AML/CTF processes into place, and in carrying out their risk assessments, that firms take account of the different money laundering or terrorist financing risks that trusts of different sizes, areas of activity and nature of business being conducted, present. - 5.3.247 For trusts or foundations that have no legal personality, those trustees (or equivalent) who enter into the business relationship with the firm, in their capacity as trustees of the particular trust or foundation, are the firm's customers on whom the firm must carry out full CDD measures.
+- 5.3.238 There is a wide variety of trusts, ranging from large, nationally and internationally active organisations subject to a high degree of public interest and quasi-accountability, through trusts set up under testamentary arrangements, to small, local trusts funded by small, individual donations from local communities, serving local needs.
+It is important, in putting proportionate AML/CTF processes into place, and in carrying out their risk assessments, that firms take account of the different money laundering or terrorist financing risks that trusts of different sizes, areas of activity and nature of business being conducted, present. - 5.3.239 For trusts or foundations that have no legal personality, those trustees (or equivalent) who enter into the business relationship with the firm, in their capacity as trustees of the particular trust or foundation, are the firm's customers on whom the firm must carry out full CDD measures.
 Following a risk-based approach, in the case of a large, well known and accountable organisation firms may limit the trustees considered customers to those who give instructions to the firm.
-Other trustees will be verified as beneficial owners, following the guidance in paragraphs 5.3.11 and 5.3.12.
-5.3.248 Most trusts are not separate legal persons, and for AML/CTF purposes should be identified as described in paragraphs 5.3.254 to 5.3.256.
-Regulation 6(3), (4) 5.3.249 The beneficial owner of a trust is defined by reference to three categories of individual: any individual who is entitled to a specified interest (that is, a vested, not a contingent, interest) in at least 25% of the capital of the trust property as respects any trust other than one which is set up or operates entirely for the benefit of individuals with such specified interests, the class of persons in whose main interest the trust is set up or operates any individual who has control over the trust.
-Regulation 6(4) 5.3.250 The trustees of a trust will be beneficial owners, as they will exercise control over the trust property.
-In exceptional cases, another individual may exercise control, such as a trust protector, or a settlor who retains significant powers over the trust property.
-5.3.251 For the vast majority of trusts, either there will be clearly identified beneficiaries (who are beneficial owners within the meaning of the ML Regulations), or a class of beneficiaries.
-These persons will be self- evident from a review of the trust's constitution.
-5.3.252 In some trusts, no individuals may benefit directly; examples include trusts for the benefit of animals, wildlife or flora, or the conservation or preservation of buildings, habitats or environment.
-Regulation 6(6) 5.3.253 In the case of a legal arrangement that is not a trust, the beneficial owner means where the individuals who benefit from the entity or arrangement have been determined, any individual who benefits from at least 25% of the property of the entity or arrangement; where the individuals who benefit from the entity or arrangement have yet to be determined, the class of persons in whose main interest the entity or arrangement is set up or operates; any individual who exercise control over at least 25% of the property of the entity or arrangement.
-Obtain standard suideness
+Other trustees will be verified as beneficial owners, following the guidance in paragraphs 5.3.11 and 5.3.12. - 5.3.240 Most trusts are not separate legal persons, and for AML/CTF purposes should be identified as described in paragraphs 5.3.246 to 5.3.248. - Regulation 6(3), (4) 5.3.241 The beneficial owner of a trust is defined by reference to three categories of individual: - > any individual who is entitled to a specified interest (that is, a vested, not a contingent, interest) in at least 25% of the capital of the trust property - > as respects any trust other than one which is set up or operates entirely for the benefit of individuals with such specified interests, the class of persons in whose main interest the trust is set up or operates any individual who has control over the trust.

+- The trustees of a trust will be beneficial owners, as they will exercise control over the trust property.
+In exceptional cases, another individual may exercise control, such as a trust protector, or a settlor who retains significant powers over the trust property. - 5.3.243 For the vast majority of trusts, either there will be clearly identified beneficiaries (who are beneficial owners within the meaning of the ML Regulations), or a class of beneficiaries.
+These persons will be self-evident from a review of the trust's constitution. - 5.3.244 In some trusts, no individuals may benefit directly; examples include trusts for the benefit of animals, wildlife or flora, or the conservation or preservation of buildings, habitats or environment.

+- 5.3.245 In the case of a legal arrangement that is not a trust, the beneficial owner means - ➤ where the individuals who benefit from the entity or arrangement have been determined, any individual who benefits from at least 25% of the property of the entity or arrangement; - where the individuals who benefit from the entity or arrangement have yet to be determined, the class of persons in whose main interest the entity or arrangement is set up or operates; - ➤ any individual who exercise control over at least 25% of the property of the entity or arrangement.

-5.3.254 In respect of trusts, the firm should obtain the following information:
+5.3.246 In respect of trusts, the firm should obtain the following information: